umarmughal824/micromasters/README.md

 To validate prices and financial aid discounts for all programs run:

     docker-compose run web ./manage.py validate_db

+#### Selenium

+To run selenium tests you will first need to create the Javascript bundles.
+Shut down the `watch` docker container if it's running to prevent overwriting `webpack-stats.json`:

+    docker-compose stop watch

+Then, if you are running OS X:

+    ./node_modules/webpack/bin/webpack.js --config webpack.config.prod.js --progress --bail

+Otherwise, if you are **not** running OS X do the same command within the `watch` container:

+    docker-compose run watch ./node_modules/webpack/bin/webpack.js --config webpack.config.prod.js --progress --bail

+Finally run this script locally to run the selenium tests:

+    ./scripts/test/run_selenium_tests.sh

+This script sets up certain environment variables and runs all tests in the `selenium_tests/` directory, which are assumed to all require selenium.

+**Note**: If you are having trouble with database state (this works differently from the rest of the tests), remove the `--reuse-db` flag from `pytest.ini` and try again.

 ## Connecting to external services